Outer Banks Pier Fishing

 Pier fishing is very similar to surf fishing but you have the luxury of being out and on top of the fish you are trying to reach from shore.
 Pier fishing also gives you the opportunity to target larger fish who swim beyond the outer bar; where the shallower, sandy waters of the inshore end and open to much deeper ocean.
 Fish such as Cobia, King Mackerel, and Sharks typically can be caught from the farthest reaches of Outer Banks fishing piers.
 The Outer Banks is the home to many piers including: Kitty Hawk Pier, Avalon Pier, Nags Head Pier, Jennette's Pier, and the Outer Banks Pier.
 Anglers of all ages can, for a nominal fee, enjoy fishing prime ocean waters without having to worry about casting distance from the beach.
 For an idea of where to fish on the pier, use the illustration below to guide you to your target fish.

 Click for more information on the fishing piers on the Outer Banks!
-There are five offering public fishing: Kitty Hawk pier, Avalon fishing pier, Nags Head fishing pier, Outer Banks fishing pier, and the brand new Jennette's fishing pier.
+There are five offering public fishing: Kitty Hawk pier, Avalon fishing pier, Nags Head fishing pier, Outer Banks fishing pier, and Jennette's fishing pier.